TwoFistedJustice/square-pie/readme.md

 ## About

-This project came into existence because my former housemate who is a talented front end designer is opening a family run pie bakery and the fam wants to use Square with Wix.
+This project came into existence because my former housemate who is a talented front end designer is opening a [family run pie bakery in Texas](https://www.pievilleusa.com/) and the fam wants to use Square with Wix.
 The existing tools for that are not very user friendly for people not skilled in backend devlopment.
 So I decided to make a toolset that is easier to grok and use (grokootilize?).
 As far as I know they don't actually make square pies.
 But they do take requests...

 ## Install